-- When I arrive at the theatre, there will likely be lots of people outside, being dropped off or taking photos outside the theatre. - Looking at the building there will be doors to my left under a sign that says BOX OFFICE. - There will also be several double doors that lead into a more 'heritage looking' foyer.
+When I arrive at the theatre, there will likely be lots of people outside, being dropped off or taking photos outside the theatre.
+There will be lots of staff in white or red t-shirts, who will be there to help guide and support me.

+Looking at the building there will be doors to my left under a sign that says BOX OFFICE.

+There will also be several double doors that lead into a more 'heritage looking' foyer.
 I am welcome to enter the venue via any of these doors.